SovietOnion1608/sovietonion1608.github.io/about.md

 ---

 # About
-Hyperstitional accelerationism, an incoherent collection of systematic ramblings.
+Hyper-nihilistic accelerationism, an incoherent collection of systematic ramblings.